How long does it take for funds to post to my student account?

 Once the federal student aid (FSA) award process is complete, your FSA disbursements will be scheduled.

 Generally, your FSA funds will be disbursed in two installments during your academic year and/or loan period.
-When awarded, these funds will be scheduled to disburse in two separate and substantially equal payments.
+When awarded, these funds will typically be scheduled to disburse in two separate and substantially equal payments.
+If you are at the end of your program, your awards may be handled differently.

 “Disbursed” means the University has credited FSA funds to your student account to pay allowable charges for the academic year.
 Allowable charges at University of Phoenix include tuition and electronic course materials fees.